euwbah/musescore-xen-tuner/README.md

   tpc: number, // tpc of note
   nominalsFromA4: number, // number of 12edo nominals from A4.
   accidentals?: {
-    // map of all explicit accidentals attached to this note
+    // number of each explicit accidental symbol attached to this note
+    SymbolCode: number,
-    <acc code>: number,
+    SymbolCode: number,
     ...
   }
 }